 All discipline is grounded in a positive relationship.
 Here’s some ways to build that foundation:

 - Play together—often!

-- Have snuggle time and special time and let them know that you love them.
+- Have snuggle time and special time and let them know you love them.

-- Talk and listen to them—build a “Love Map” of what’s important to them.
+- Listen to them—build a “Love Map” of what’s important to them.

 - Validate their emotions—their feelings are always OK.
 (Some behaviors are not.)

 - Ask for respect from them and treat them with respect.

 - Teach how to be good: talk about values; model, coach, and praise good behavior.